truthixify/inkfundme-tutorial/TUTORIAL.md

 **Proper State Validation for Refunds**: Multiple layers of checks ensure refunds only happen for failed campaigns, only to actual contributors, and only once per person.

-These aren't just theoretical concepts - they're battle-tested patterns that protect millions of dollars in DeFi protocols every day.
+These aren't just theoretical concepts, they're battle-tested patterns that protect millions of dollars in DeFi protocols every day.

 ---